Healthcare Simulation Domain Structure

 Research and Evaluation

-This domain acknowledges that simulation is not only used to educate but is used to conduct research and that all practitioners must gain and maintain mastery of the principles of research and evaluation to perform their duties effectively.
-Whether in a supporting role or being a researcher all practitioners must understand and develop the necessary knowledge, skills, and expertise in the area of research and evaluation.
-For the simulation technology specialist it is imperative that a level of research and evaluation literacy be developed.
-Even simply the ability to evaluate quality research can enhance the practitioners understanding and can lead to better practice.
+This domain acknowledges that simulation is used not only to educate existing healthcare practitioners, but is also used to conduct research and improve the methods that are used to teach and evaluate learners.
+This process aims to improve the delivery of healthcare within more complex systems.
+Whether in a supporting role, or as a primary researcher, all individuals involved with simulation-based education must understand and develop the necessary knowledge, skills, and expertise in the area of research to advance the field.
+For the simulation technology specialist, it is imperative that a level of research proficiency be developed.
+Even the ability to review the quality of other research can enhance understanding and lead to better practice.

 This domain acknowledge that simulation is a unique discipline that requires an assortment of knowledge, skills, understanding, and expertise in order to operate efficiently and effectively within a simulation team.
 Without fully understanding simulation, its' history, and the broad scope of industry that utilize it, practitioners are left reinventing the wheel in order to achieve mediocre results.
 A requisite knowledge of the wide range of simulation practices from various industries; healthcare, aviation, information technology, business, engineering, and others form the basis to this domain, and enhance the practitioners ability to utilize simulation.